jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 Because a diamond is only created when it’s executing, you can only access members when the diamond is in execution.

-Some members of a procedure can be static.
-In that case the member belongs to the procedure definition.
-Those member are the same for any reference or call to a procedure.
-Static member of a procedure can be freely accessed through any square or diamond that represents it.
+Some members of a command can be static.
+In that case the member belongs to the command definition.
+Those member are the same for any reference or call to a command.
+Static member of a command can be freely accessed through any square or diamond that represents it.

 ###### The Diamond Executor Can Access Members Only Just before and Just After the Execution